wandora-team/wandora/README.md

 ## Developer Introduction

-Wandora was originally developed with the [Netbeans IDE](https://netbeans.apache.org/).
-Since October 2018 we have started developing Wandora with Eclipse, preferably Eclipse IDE for Java Developers version 4.27.0.
-Eclipse development has changed the library retrieval and build process.
+To compile and run Wandora, a Java JDK 17 or later is required.

 Wandora uses Gradle for dependency management and building application packages.

-To compile and run Wandora, a Java JDK 17 or later is required.

-Developers interested in Wandora project should note that our long term plans include using Eclipse as a primary development tool.

-###
+We use Eclipse, preferably Eclipse IDE for Java Developers version 4.27.0.

+If you wish to look at the old version of Wandora checkout git tag 'master-old'.